magapp/fail2ban-slack/README.md

 Install with these steps:

-* copy slack.py to /etc/fail2ban/action.d
+* Copy slack.py to /etc/fail2ban/action.d.
-* setup an incoming web hook on you Slack account and remeber the URL
+* Setup an incoming web hook on you Slack account and remeber the URL.
-* in a jail, type something like this, replace slack hook with the URL from step 2
+* In a jail, type something like this, replace slack hook with the URL from step 2.

 	[wordpress]
 	enabled  = true